Botfuel/tutorials/regex-imatriculation/regex-imatriculation.md

 <img src="https://github.com/Botfuel/tutorials/raw/master/regex-imatriculation/images/regex.png" alt="Regex explanation" title="Regex explanation"/>
 </center>

-Our licence plate can be separated into 5 sections :
+Our license plate can be separated into 5 sections :
 1. `AA`: Here, we use `[A-Za-z]{2}` to match any combination of two letters between range `A-Z` or `a-z` as we don't want our extractor to be case sensitive.
-We want to extract the licence plate even if the user sends us one in lowercase.
+We want to extract the license plate even if the user sends us one in lowercase.
 2. `-`: A literal dash character.
 3. `999`: We use `[0-9]{2,3}` as we want to match any combination of 2 or 3 digits.
 (Scooters use 2 letters).
 4. `-`: Another literal dash character.
 5. `AA`: The last section is the same as the first one.

-Once we have our regular expression to extract a licence plate, we can use is in our extractor
+Once we have our regular expression to extract a license plate, we can use is in our extractor

 ## Use it in the RegexExtractor